rageagainsthepc/vagrant-xen/Readme.md

 # Vagrant-Xen
 This project is used to provision a virtual machine with an installed xen hypervisor to help with the development of virtual machine introspection programs.

-## Hyperv Virtual Machine
+Many tasks have been taken from https://github.com/wenzel/vagrant-xen.

+## Libvirt provider

+- Install libvirt, ansible and vagrant.
+- Run `ansible-galaxy collections install -r requirements.yml`.
+- Run `vagrant up`

+## Hyper-V provider

 __Note that for nested virtualization a generation 2 Hyper-V virtual machine is required.
 The common generic/* boxes however only are generation 1.__

 See [the corresponding github issue](https://github.com/lavabit/robox/issues/100).

-### Install Vagrant
+### Install prerequisites

-Install Vagrant in both Windows and the WSL.
+- Install Vagrant in both Windows and the WSL.
 Note that you need the __same version__ in both.
+- Install ansible inside the WSL.
+- Run `ansible-galaxy collections install -r requirements.yml`.

 ### Prepare the WSL
 1. You need to tell the WSL to mount the Windows folder with metadata.
 For this edit the `/etc/wsl.conf` or create it if it does not exist.
 ```bash
 [automount]
 enabled = true